gurunandan-bhat/sethu/content/home/reviews/review-3.md

 img = 'Image 4.jpg'
 +++

 “I would look forward to my weekly sessions at Sethu throughout the week.
 It was the BEST time EVER – very comforting and homely.
 It’s amazing to just be there.
-Sethu has done a lot for me, I can’t imagine my life without it.”
+Sethu has done a lot for me.
+I can’t imagine my life without it.”

 &mdash; Rucha Prabhudessai, screenwriter, diagnosed with dyslexia as a teenager.